cybervisiontech/cdap-packs/etl-pack/README.rst

     "etl.sink.realtime.hbase.row.key.field": "some_row_key",
   }

-If table does not exist it will be created using the provided information.
+If the table does not exist it will be created using the provided information.

 KafkaSink
 ~~~~~~~~~